-Peach and teal make for a beautiful and unique color melt for women wanting more fun with their hair.
-To get this hair hue, ask your colorist to lighten you completely solid with a peach and teal ombre.
+Peach and teal hair make for a beautiful and unique color melt for women wanting more fun with their color.
+To get this teal hair hue, ask your colorist to lighten you completely solid with a peach and teal ombre.

 #11: Rooted Teal Blue